SoftDev2425/mtogo-exam-repo/readme.md

 Repository: <a href="https://github.com/SoftDev2425/mtogo-orderservice" target="_blank">mtogo-orderservice</a>

 Manages the order lifecycle, from creation to delivery.
 It allows customers to place orders.
-Internally this service communicates with the restaurant service to retrieve menu items and calculate the total order value.
-It also communicates with the payment service to process payments and the delivery service to assign delivery agents and track order status.
+Internally this service communicates with the restaurant service to retrieve restaurant data, customer basket and calculate the total order value.
+It also communicates with the payment service to process payments and the delivery service to assign delivery agents.
+It also handles order status updates and notifications to customers (through the notification service).

 ### Payment Service

 Repository: <a href="https://github.com/SoftDev2425/mtogo-paymentservice" target="_blank">mtogo-paymentservice</a>

+Handles customer order payment procesing and payouts to restaurant and delivery agent.

 ### Delivery Service